SSH server hardening

 ssh_login and put the user into it if said user should be allowed to login in via ssh.
 With that, you don't have to edit the config file every time.

 The authentication must happen in 20 seconds.
 The default is 2 minutes.
 This setting is not that important in my opinion.

 Disable insecure ciphers and MACs

 Ciphers email@example.com,firstname.lastname@example.org,email@example.com,aes256-ctr,aes192-ctr,aes128-ctr KexAlgorithms firstname.lastname@example.org MACs email@example.com,firstname.lastname@example.org,hmac-sha2-512,hmac-sha2-256

-There are even some more restrict options, but I have not tested them myself.
+There are even some more restrictive options, but I have not tested them myself.

 I am going to write about more advanced hardening options that require more work and auditing your SSH access.

-- Some things I will cover and are worth to look into it:
+- Some things I will cover and are worth looking into it: